kowyo/mgx-clone/docs/FRONTEND.md

 # Frontend Architecture

 This document describes the design and organization of the frontend in this repository ("MGX Clone").
-It explains the high-level architecture, folder structure, component design patterns, data flow, styling conventions, testing pointers, and contribution guidelines for frontend work.
+It explains the high-level architecture, folder structure, component design patterns, data flow, styling conventions, testing pointers.

 ## Overview